RHInception/re-docs/components/rerest.rst

 LDAP_USER           str    AUTHORIZATION_CONFIG   User to bind with LDAP_PASSWORD       str    AUTHORIZATION_CONFIG   Password to bind with LDAP_SEARCH_BASE    str    AUTHORIZATION_CONFIG   Search base for all queries.
-Ex: dc=example,dc=com LDAP_FIELD_MATCH    str    AUTHORIZATION_CONFIG   What field to use against the lookup table LDAP_LOOKUP_TABLE   dict   AUTHORIZATION_CONFIG   key: list table of LDAP_FIELD_MATCH items to allowed groups
+Ex: dc=example,dc=com LDAP_MEMBER_ID      str    AUTHORIZATION_CONFIG   The name of the field that houses the username LDAP_FIELD_MATCH    str    AUTHORIZATION_CONFIG   What field to use against the lookup table LDAP_LOOKUP_TABLE   dict   AUTHORIZATION_CONFIG   key: list table of LDAP_FIELD_MATCH items to allowed groups.
+A '*' means all groups.
 =================== ====== ====================== ================================================